JZamborain-Mason/Cinneretal_hum-env_theories/README.md

 # Cinneretal_hum-env_theories
-This repository contains the code and data to implement the analyses from the manuscript Cinner et al.  "Testing key human-environment theories to inform the sustainability of coral reefs".
+This repository contains the code and data to implement the analyses from the manuscript Cinner et al.  "Linking key human-environment theories to inform the sustainability of coral reefs".